Seped28/Course-assignment/README.md

-# This repo contains my project from internships and certifications
+# This repo contains my projects from internships and certifications